-- No development, including any demolition or remediation, shall take place until a Construction Environmental Management Plan (CEMP) has been submitted to and approved in writing by the local planning authority.
+- 1) Details of the access, appearance, landscaping, layout, and scale, (hereinafter called "the reserved matters") shall be submitted to and approved in writing by the local planning authority before any development begins and the development shall be carried out as approved. - 2) Application for approval of the reserved matters shall be made to the local planning authority not later than 12 months from the date of this permission. - 3) The development hereby permitted shall begin not later than two years from the date of approval of the last of the reserved matters to be approved. - 4) No development, including any demolition or remediation, shall take place until a Construction Environmental Management Plan (CEMP) has been submitted to and approved in writing by the local planning authority.
 The CEMP shall include details of the measures to be employed to control and monitor noise and vibration, odour, dust and emissions to air from the site during the remediation and construction processes.
 It shall also include construction hours of working.
-The CEMP shall be implemented as approved and adhered to throughout the construction of the development. - No development, including any demolition or remediation, shall take place until an investigation and assessment of the nature and extent of any contamination of the site has been submitted to and approved in writing by the local planning authority.
-The assessment shall identify any remedial measures required to deal with any hazards identified and such measures shall be implemented as approved before the occupation of any of the buildings hereby permitted. - 7) Any application for the approval of reserved matters in respect of the siting and/or appearance of any dwelling shall be accompanied by a scheme for protecting the dwelling from noise from the adjacent railway line and road traffic along Chorley Road.
-The scheme shall be implemented as approved before the dwelling is first occupied and shall thereafter be permanently retained. - Any application for the approval of reserved matters in respect of layout and/or landscaping shall be accompanied by an up-to-date tree survey and an Arboricultural Implications Assessment (AIA).
+The CEMP shall be implemented as approved and adhered to throughout the construction of the development. - 5) No development, including any demolition or remediation, shall take place until an investigation and assessment of the nature and extent of any contamination of the site has been submitted to and approved in writing by the local planning authority.
+The assessment shall identify any remedial measures required to deal with any hazards identified and such measures shall be implemented as approved before the occupation of any of the buildings hereby permitted. - 6) Prior to the commencement of the development hereby permitted an investigation and assessment to address coal mining legacy issues shall be submitted to and approved in writing by the local planning authority.
+The assessment shall be generally in accordance with the Environmental Statement Volume 1 Main Report March 2014 (Section 9).
+In the event that intrusive site investigation works confirm the need for remedial measures to treat shallow mine workings, details of such remediation work shall be submitted to and approved in writing by the local planning authority.
+The remediation work shall be implemented in accordance with the approved details prior to the commencement of the development. - Any application for the approval of reserved matters in respect of layout and/or landscaping shall be accompanied by an up-to-date tree survey and an Arboricultural Implications Assessment (AIA).
 The AIA shall include details of proposals for tree protection during development operations, mitigation for any tree removal, an assessment of any overshadowing implications of the existing trees for new development and an assessment of any arboricultural implications for the installation of service lines.
 The measures contained in the approved AIA shall be adhered to throughout the construction of the development.